cesarParra/expression/README.md

 # Expression Components

-`Expression Components` is a UI library included that can be deployed independenty of the core library.
+`Expression Components` is a UI library included that can be deployed independently of the core library.
 These components give you powerful configuration abilities, as their configuration properties are powered by the `Expression` language.